Disc Golf Weight Explained – Choosing the Best Disc Weight

 Our Policy

-When we list discs by companies that use a weight range on a sticker, we have chosen to be consistent in our data entry practices by simply listing the low number on that sticker.
+When we list discs by companies that use a weight range on the disc or a sticker, we have chosen to be consistent in our data entry practices by simply listing the low number on that sticker.
 That is because our data entry system does not allow for a range, but wants a single number.
 Thus, a disc marked as 170 – 172 will be listed as 170.
 A disc with a sticker saying 173 – 175 will be listed as 173.
 The “max weight” for a Discraft driver would typically be listed as 173, but could actually weigh on the higher end of that range.

 Other brands that use weight ranges include DGA, Viking Discs, Yikun Discs, and the new Active Baseline series of discs from Discmania (not individually weighed, but sold in a weight range).